Student Nutrition Services

 - Because all meals are free, SNS is moving away from accepting cash at many schools.
 If you would like to purchase individual items without the complete meal (such as milk or whole fruit), we ask that Parents/Guardians first set up an account at SchoolCafe.com using these instructions.

-- The following schools serve our Refresh menu, where meals are prepared in-house:
+- During the school year, the following schools serve our Refresh menu, where meals are prepared and packed in the school’s kitchen by a team of SNS Dining Staff:

 - Early Education Schools (on independent campuses), Ruth Asawa School of the Arts and The Academy at McAteer serve meals prepared at the McAteer Culinary Center.

-- The supper menu offers a balanced meal to students enrolled in an after school program.
-We provide free supper to after school programs at the following schools for the 2021-2022 school year:
+- The supper menu offers a balanced meal to students enrolled in an after school program at qualifying schools.
+We provide free supper to after school programs at the following schools for the 2022-2023 school year:

-- The Academy - SF @ McAteer, Alamo Elementary, Alice Fong Yu Alternative, Alvarado Elementary, A.P.
-Giannini Middle, Aptos Middle, Balboa High, Argonne Elementary, Bessie Carmichael, Bret Harte Elementary, Bryant Elementary, Buena Vista Horace Mann K-8, Burton High, Dr. G.W.
-Carver Elementary, Cesar Chavez Elementary, Dr. Charles Drew Elementary, Chinese Immersion School, Claire Lilienthal Alternative (Scott Campus), Cleveland Elementary, Cobb Elementary, Commodore Sloat Elementary, Daniel Webster Elementary, Denman Middle, Dianne Feinstein Elementary, Dolores Huerta Elementary, Edwin and Anita Lee Newcomer School, El Dorado Elementary, ER Taylor Elementary, Everett Middle, Francis Scott Key Elementary, Francisco Middle, Frank McCoppin Elementary, Flynn Elementary, Galileo High, Garfield Elementary, George Peabody Elementary, Glen Park Elementary, Gordon Lau Elementary, Grattan Elementary, Guadalupe Elementary, Harvey Milk Elementary, Herbert Hoover Middle, Hillcrest Elementary, Ida B. Wells High, James Lick Middle, Jean Parker Elementary, Jefferson Elementary, John Muir Elementary, John Y. Chin Elementary, John O’Connell High, Jose Ortega Elementary, J. Serra Elementary, June Jordan High, Lafayette Elementary, Lakeshore Alternative Elementary, Lawton Alternative K-8, Lincoln High, Longfellow Elementary, Marina Middle, Malcolm X Elementary, Marshall Elementary, McKinley Elementary, Miraloma Elementary, Mission High, Mission Education Center, ML King Middle, Monroe Elementary, Moscone Elementary, New School SF, Paul Revere, Presidio Middle, Redding Elementary, Roosevelt Middle, Rosa Parks Elementary, Sanchez Elementary, SF Community, SF International High, SF Montessori, Sheridan Elementary, Sherman Elementary, Spring Valley Elementary, Starr King Elementary, Stevenson Elementary, Sunnyside Elementary, Sunset Elementary, Sutro Elementary, Tenderloin Elementary, Thurgood Marshall High, Ulloa Elementary, Visitacion Valley Elementary, Visitacion Valley Middle, Wallenberg High, Washington High, West Portal Elementary, Willie Brown Middle, Yick Wo Elementary.
+- The Academy - SF @ McAteer, Alvarado Elementary, Aptos Middle, Balboa High, Bessie Carmichael Elementary, Bret Harte Elementary, Bryant Elementary, Buena Vista Horace Mann K-8, Burton High, Dr. G.W.
+Carver Elementary, Cesar Chavez Elementary, Dr. Charles Drew Elementary, Chinese Immersion School, Claire Lilienthal Alternative (Scott Campus), Cleveland Elementary, Cobb Elementary, Commodore Sloat Elementary, Daniel Webster Elementary, Denman Middle, Dianne Feinstein Elementary, Dolores Huerta Elementary, Edwin and Anita Lee Newcomer School, El Dorado Elementary, ER Taylor Elementary, Everett Middle, Francisco Middle, Frank McCoppin Elementary, Flynn Elementary, Galileo High, Garfield Elementary, George Peabody Elementary, Glen Park Elementary, Gordon Lau Elementary, Grattan Elementary, Guadalupe Elementary, Harvey Milk Elementary, Herbert Hoover Middle, Hillcrest Elementary, James Lick Middle, Jean Parker Elementary, John Muir Elementary, John Y. Chin Elementary, John O’Connell High, Jose Ortega Elementary, J. Serra Elementary, June Jordan High, Lafayette Elementary, Lakeshore Alternative Elementary, Lincoln High, Longfellow Elementary, Marina Middle, Malcolm X Elementary, Marshall Elementary, McKinley Elementary, Miraloma Elementary, Mission High, Mission Education Center, ML King Middle, Monroe Elementary, Moscone Elementary, New School SF, Paul Revere, Redding Elementary, Roosevelt Middle, Rosa Parks Elementary, Sanchez Elementary, SF Community, SF International High, SF Montessori, Sheridan Elementary, Sherman Elementary, Spring Valley Elementary, Starr King Elementary, Stevenson Elementary, Sunnyside Elementary, Sutro Elementary, Tenderloin Elementary, Thurgood Marshall High, Ulloa Elementary, Visitacion Valley Elementary, Visitacion Valley Middle, Washington High, West Portal Elementary, Willie Brown Middle, Yick Wo Elementary.

 Field Trip Meals